fluidjax/assets/docs/qredochain.md

       }

-As the expression is parsed When the expression is parser - If a signature is available for a supplied Abbreviation the abbreviation is replaced by the Number 1, if it is not available it is replaced with 0.
+As the expression is parsed, if a signature is available for it's abbreviation in the expression,  the abbreviation is replaced by the number 1, if it is not available it is replaced with 0.

 If we have Signatures for T1, T3 & P, but not for T2.
 This is substituted as

-        ‘(1+0+1)>1 & 1’
+        (1+0+1)>1 & 1

 This evaluates to 1 (true), so the signature is valid, and the Transaction passes BLS Signature Verification.